 Our Tibet travel news are carefully selected and edited to be accurate and tourist-oriented, ranging from Tibet permit application, Tibet travel policy, Tibet festivals etc. If you cannot find information you are interested in, you can also contact us to get timely reply from our professional consultant.

 Tibet tour has been reopened to all expats in mainland China since May 9th, 2021.
 It's time to restart your dream trip to Tibet.
 For international tourists, we still need to wait for a better situation.
 And we will keep tracking and update the news the first time.

-For those who booked the Tibet tour in 2020 or are planning to visit Tibet in the future, there are some expert tips you should know in such an era of a global pandemic.
+For those who are planning to visit Tibet in 2022, there are some expert tips you should know in such an era of a global pandemic.